filler/ossummit2015HOL/README.md

 Needless to say you'll need a laptop!
 For best experience, a Mac or Linux environment is preferred.
 In addition we'll need the following software pre-installed.

 - [Git](http://git-scm.com/downloads) or "brew install git"
 - [The stackato CLI] (http://www.activestate.com/stackato/download_client) - download the latest version that is appropriate for your laptop and follow the instructions in README.txt.
+Or `brew cask install stackato` if you use [Homebrew Cask](http://caskroom.io/).

 During the HOL, we will help you with a sandbox environment (the details are below).